roadrunner-server/roadrunner-docs/docs/en/plugins/metrics.md

       labels: ["label_1", "label_2"]
 ```

-You should specify values for your labels while pushing the metric:
+You should specify the values for your labels while pushing the metric:

 ```php
 $metrics = new Spiral\RoadRunner\Metrics\Metrics(